Meet the WBT Religious School Team

 Rabbi Ashley is passionate about creating opportunities for people to engage with the beauty and the richness of our tradition in a way that is welcoming, comforting, authentic and challenging.
 She believes strongly in the importance of fostering a genuine and meaningful love of Judaism in our children, which will, in turn, lead to a life-long relationship with the Jewish community.

-Principal, Resnick Campus (Sundays)
+Principal, Resnick Family Campus

-K-2 Program Coordinator, Irmas Campus
+Principal, Irmas Campus

 Youth Engagement Coordinator